Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseDbSystemShape.md

 Type                              : Oracle.Database/Locations/dbSystemShapes
 ```

-Gets a list of the Database System Shapes by location
+Gets a list of the Database System Shapes by location.
+For more information, execute `Get-Help Get-AzOracleDatabaseDbSystemShape`